Chapter 12 Bankruptcy

 • Make calls to your or your family asking for information or payments

-The bankruptcy court will automatically give notice of the case to all your creditors.
+The bankruptcy court will notify all of your creditors of the case.
 During the process, you will provide their names and addresses.
-Make sure to include them all so they will stop calling you!
+Make sure to include all of your creditors so they will stop calling you.

 Protecting Co-Debtors With an Automatic Stay

-The automatic stay will also protect your co-debtors.
-Creditors can no longer call them and hold them responsible for the debt they signed on to unless the court authorizes them to.
+The automatic stay will also protect co-debtors.
+Creditors can no longer call and hold them responsible for the debt without court approval.
 This protects:

 • Co-debtors who signed paperwork with you